tylim88/Firelord/README.md

 💪🏻 Type object, array, any combination of array and object, regardless of the nesting level.

-🚀 The wrapper type all read and write operations; query field path, field value, collection path, document path, type everything!
+🚀 The wrapper type all read and write operations; query field path, field value, collection path, document path.

 🔥 Convert all value types to corresponding `read` types, `write` types and `compare` types (good at handling timestamp and field values).